General relativistic force-free electrodynamics with a discontinuous Galerkin-finite difference hybrid method: Results

 A time-dependent evolution of electromagnetic fields around a Kerr black hole can be simulated with the initial magnetic fields given by the Wald solution \eqref{eq:exact wald solution} where electric fields are set to zero at $t=0$.
 The system reaches a steady state that depends on the spin of the black hole and electrical conductivity of the magnetosphere.

 We first simulate the electrovacuum case.
-The background spacetime is the Kerr metric with $a=0.999$ in spherical Kerr-Schild coordinates.
+The background spacetime is the Kerr metric with $a=0.999$ in spherical Kerr-Schild coordinates (see Appendices B and C).
 The electrical conductivity of the magnetosphere is switched off by setting $\eta = 0$.
 We use $N_r \times N_\Omega = 16 \times 96$ elements and use CFL factor 0.25, resulting in the time step size $\Delta t = 1.97\e{-3}M$.
 The inner domain boundary is located at $r_\text{in}=M$, and the no-incoming Poynting flux boundary condition (see \refsec{sec:no incoming poynting boundary condition}) is applied at the outer domain boundary $r_\text{out}=125M$.

 The evolution reaches a stationary state after $t \gtrsim 80M$.
 We show the structure of magnetic fields at $t=125M$ in Figure~\ref{fig:vacuum wald}.
-The Kerr black hole expels magnetic field lines, successfully demonstrating the `Meissner effect' of black hole electrodynamics \cite{Komissarov:2007rc}.
+The Kerr black hole expels magnetic field lines, successfully demonstrating the ``Meissner effect'' of black hole electrodynamics \cite{Komissarov:2007rc}.

 In a stationary state, total magnetic flux through the upper hemisphere of the outer horizon has an analytic expression \cite{King1975}

 where $a$ is the dimensionless spin of the black hole and $r_+ = M(1+\sqrt{1-a^2})$ is the outer horizon radius in spherical Kerr-Schild coordinates.
 We perform additional simulations varying the black hole spin $a$ using the same grid setup, all reaching stationary states at $t\gtrsim 80M$.
 We plot the obtained magnetic flux at $t=125M$ in Figure~\ref{fig:vacuum wald-magnetic flux}; our numerical results are in an excellent agreement with the analytic prediction.
 The troubled cell indicator is flagged at several innermost elements only for the highly spinning cases with $a \geq 0.90$.